-Because radiologic diagnosis is important to all physicians, Medical Imaging is proud to provide an opportunity for medical students to learn the fundamentals of radiologic interpretation and to participate in the daily activity of medical imaging practice.
-Teaching effort of the DMI includes medical student education both in Pre-Clerkship (years 1 and 2) and Clerkship years (years 3 and 4) including both didactic lectures and elective courses. academic institutions.
+Because Radiologic diagnosis is important to all physicians, Medical Imaging is proud to provide an opportunity for medical students to learn the fundamentals of Radiologic interpretation and to participate in the daily activity of a medical imaging practice.
+Teaching effort of the DMI includes medical student education both in Pre-Clerkship (years 1 and 2) and Clerkship (years 3 and 4) including both didactic lectures and elective courses.

 - RADI-800 Radiology Research

 - RADI-850A Diagnostic Radiology

 - RADI-850C Neuroradiology